asdofindia/asdofindia.github.io/_posts/2020-06-23-server-home-vs-cloud.md

   - tech
 ---

-##### Running a server on one's and accessing it from a different computer on a different network is one of the happiest things in learning to be a web developer.
+##### Running a server and accessing it from a different computer on a different network is one of the happiest things in learning to be a web developer.
 Here is how to go about it #####

 A "server" is a fancy word for a computer that is always on and always connected to the internet with an IP address that's universally resolvable to itself.